| Title: | A Framework for Building HTTP API |

 preprocessing of requests and post-processing of responses.
 Middleware has

-an access to both request
+an access to both request and response objects and can modify them.

 This way each request can be checked/modified before passing handler and